michalpkopec/michalpkopec.github.io/projects/project-2.md

 - Standardization of medical attendance and dentistry reporting
 - Communicating with USB/network ePOS matrix printers and formatting the output which includes QR codes (image to dots conversion)

-## Solutions for old hardware and Windows XP installed on workstations

-- The application works with the last version of Mozilla Firefox (52.9.0) available for Windows XP
-- The communication between ePOS matrix printers and the browser is done using the last available version of PHP (5.4) for Windows XP

 ## General requirements

 - An intranet application that is accessible through a browser and compatible with Windows XP or higher